jasonbot/weblog/content/weblog/an-ipod-6g-revival.md

 It sees my iPod but dies on an SSL handshake talking to rockbox.org while downloading resources.
 I don't remember this happening last time I ran this.
 I downloaded and ran the utility on another Linux machine and got the same result.
-I gave up about 45 minutes into building the tool ymself from source.
+I gave up about 45 minutes into building the tool myself from source.

 Damn.